 Now we inspect how the toric variables $\bs\rho$ change.
 We have seen in Proposition \ref{movcher} that when we move an edge from the left to the right of the cherry, the matrix $C_v$ is multiplied from the left by $J_1^{-1}$.
-According to our convention that the cherry is always to the right of an edge $\mathcal E_f^{(j)}$ (a red edge in Fig. \ref{figtrian}), we should check what happens to the symplectic potential $\theta(\Sigma_{_{FG}})$ \eqref{thetaSLn} when moving an ``$A$-edge'' and an ``$S$-edge'' from the left to the right of the cherry.
+According to our convention that the cherry is always to the right of an edge $\mathcal E_f^{(j)}$ (see Fig. \ref{figtrian}), we should check what happens to the symplectic potential $\theta(\Sigma_{_{FG}})$ \eqref{thetaSLn} when moving an ``$A$-edge'' and an ``$S$-edge'' from the left to the right of the cherry.

 Under such a move the monodromy is conjugated by $J_1 = A_1 S_1$, which is lower triangular like $C_v$ and $M_v^{(0)}$.
 Thus the diagonal entries of $M_v^{(0)}$ are preserved and since $\wt C_v = S_1^{-1} A_1^{-1} C_v$, the diagonal part of $C_v$ is multiplied by the inverse of the diagonal part of $A_1 S_1$.
-Using \eqref{defA1}, a direct inspection reveals that \be (A_1 S_1)^D = P {\bf x}_{f_1}^{{\bf h_1}} {\bf z}_{e_1}^{\bf h} P\;. \ee Thus the variables $\rho_{v;j}$ undergo a shift \be \widetilde \rho_{v;j} = \rho_{v;j } - \sum_{ b,c\atop b + c =j} \xi_{jbc} - \zeta_{e;n-j}, \ \ \ \ j=1,\dots, n-1, \ee or, equivalently, \be \widetilde {\bs \rho} = P ({\bs \eta}_{1} + {\bs \eta}_2) P \ee where $P $ here is the long permutation in $GL(n-1)$.
-The formula \eqref{muvj} can be written similarly as \be {\bs \mu} =\frac 1 n P \CM \big( {\bs \eta}_1 + {\bs \eta}_2 + {\bs \eta}_3+ {\bs \eta}_4 \big) \ee Thus contribution of the vertex $v$ in the last sum of formula \eqref{thetaSLn} can be written as
+Using \eqref{defA1}, a direct inspection reveals that \be (A_1 S_1)^D = P {\bf x}_{f_1}^{{\bf h_1}} {\bf z}_{e_1}^{\bf h} P\;. \ee Thus the variables $\rho_{v;j}$ undergo a shift \be \widetilde \rho_{v;j} = \rho_{v;j } - \sum_{ b,c\atop b + c =j} \xi_{jbc} - \zeta_{e;n-j}, \ \ \ \ j=1,\dots, n-1\; , \ee or, equivalently, \be \widetilde {\bs \rho} = P ({\bs \eta}_{1} + {\bs \eta}_2) P \ee where $P $ here is the long permutation in $GL(n-1)$.
+The formula \eqref{muvj} can be written similarly as \be {\bs \mu} =\frac 1 n P \CM \big( {\bs \eta}_1 + {\bs \eta}_2 + {\bs \eta}_3+ {\bs \eta}_4 \big) \;. \ee Thus contribution of the vertex $v$ in the last sum of formula \eqref{thetaSLn} can be written as

 (recalling that $P \CM P = \CM$).
 Now using \eqref{tilderho} we see that \be n\le(\d ({\bs {\widetilde \rho}} - {\bs \rho}) ^\top {\bs \mu} - ({\bs {\widetilde \rho}} - {\bs \rho}) ^\top \d{\bs \mu} \ri) = - 2 ( \langle 1,3\rangle + \langle 1,4\rangle + \langle 2,3\rangle + \langle 2,4\rangle ), \ee which cancels against \eqref{deltathetav}.\QED